EduardCarmocanu/inato-technical-test/README.md

 Bellow you can find explanations on what each part does.

 ### Modules
-> Modules represent domains and they encompass the related object while dividing the application in larger significant areas focused on a certain problem.
+Modules represent domains and they encompass the related object while dividing the application in larger significant areas focused on a certain problem.
 One example of such module is the trials module found under `/packages/api/src/trials`

 ### Controllers
-> Are responsible for processing input.
+Controllers are responsible for processing input.
 For the API this can be processing requests made for certain endpoints and for the CLI is can be processing command (and arguments) inputs

 ### Services
-> Define business logic related to a domain.
-For example computing if a trials is ongoing or not in our case
+Services define business logic related to a domain.
+For example computing if a trials is ongoing in our case

 ### Repositories
-> Provide an abstraction layer for accessing data sources such as a database, api, or in our case, simply requiring a json file
+Repositories provide an abstraction layer for accessing data sources such as a database, api, or in our case, simply requiring a json file

 ### Models
-> Define the core concepts and relations existing in our applications
+Models define the core concepts and relations existing in our applications

+### Other
-Moreover, you may have noticed the usage of other structures such as:
+You may have noticed the usage of other structures such as:
 - Enums: for defining typed constants
 - Interfaces: for typing objects coming from external sources
 - Mappers: for mapping objects to defined types in our application